 MATERIAL CULTURE

-Material Culture is a body of work inspired by the elaborate, rich headwraps that the Artist’s mother wears as a fabric crown whenever she adorns herself for a special event and her weekly church attendance.
-No two headwraps are ever the same- they are draped for a transient moment and then gone as soon as they are taken off at the end of the day; and even if the same fabric, pins and method are repeated there will always be something new in the final drape.
+Material Culture is inspired by this rich cultural heritage, one Thandiwe observed daily as her mother skilfully manipulated rolls of fabric into towering masterpieces in preparation for her weekly church attendance.
+No two headwraps are ever the same– they are draped for a transient moment and then gone as soon as they are taken off at the end of the day; and even if the same fabric, pins and method are repeated there will always be something new in the final drape.

 • In Full Bloom